vivek6325/Todo-list-webapp/README.md

-# Todo-list-webapp
+# 📝 Persisting the To-Do Checked Status

-A simple To-Do List web app that persists the checked status of tasks using local storage.
-Built with HTML, CSS, and JavaScript, it ensures your tasks remain saved even after refreshing the page.
+A simple, lightweight To-Do List web app built with **HTML**, **CSS**, and **JavaScript**.
+It allows you to add, mark, and remove tasks, with the **checked status persisted in the browser’s local storage** so your progress is saved even after you refresh or reopen the page.

+---

+## 🚀 Features
+- Add new tasks to your to-do list.
+- Mark tasks as completed by checking them.
+- Remove tasks you no longer need.
+- Automatically **save the checked/unchecked status** using `localStorage`.
+- Works entirely in the browser — **no backend required**.